 Several years of teaching and conducting experience and strong ability as a solo artist is required for successful applicants.
 Superior musicianship and a solid and expressive conducting technique are also requisite skills, as well as a spirit of learning and a high respect for the hard work in preparation it takes to become a successful musician of the highest caliber.

 Master of Music

 The MM degree in Choral Conducting is appropriate for those who show excellent potential as choral conductors.
-Generally, 2-3 years of post-baccalaureate teaching/conducting experience is expected.
-Excellent musicianship and a naturally expressive conducting technique are required.
+These outstanding future conductors often have teaching experience or are seeking further study of their conducting instrument before beginning their teaching/conducting career.

 Applying for Graduate Study